zammad/zammad-admin-documentation/channels/google/basic-setup.rst

    :alt:
    :align: center

+The redirect URL is basically the domain of your Zammad instance, extended with ``/api/v1/external_credentials/google/callback``.

-You can find this URL in Zammad's admin area under Channels > Google.
+You can even find the complete redirect URL in Zammad's admin area under Channels > Google.
 Click on "Configure App" and find your URL under "Your callback URL".

 .. figure:: /images/channels/google/configure-app-dialog.png
    :alt: Screenshot shows Zammad's configuration dialog for a Google app
    :align: center
-   :scale: 60%
+   :scale: 70%

 Click on "Create" after inserting the information.
 You will see a dialog with your client ID and client secret.
 You need both of them in the next step for